CSS432Networkers/CSS432Game/README.md

 This is an implementation of Tic-Tac-Toe using Unity and implementing online multiplayer using C# sockets.

 ## Unity Project
-Link to Unity project below, has working offline play.
+Link to Unity project below, has working offline local play.

 https://simmer.io/@johnnykvp/tic-tac-toe